unboxed/unboxed.co/source/blog/2020-04-15-the-future-planning-system-for-local-authorities.html.markdown

 # Starting with the riskiest element

-The back-office side of the planning system is large, intricate and complex, providing both the means to assess applications against a range of policy and local constraints but also to act as an audit trail that documents which decisions have been made.
+The back-office side of the planning system is large, intricate and complex, providing both the means to assess applications against a range of policy and local constraints, but also to act as an audit trail that documents which decisions have been made.

-To de-risk trying to solve one huge problem in a short, single project phase, as well as to align our efforts with other projects that are working on the public-facing application system, our team has prioritised a focus on building a product to support the ‘Assessment and recommendation’ of applications, with our main users being planning officers and managers.
+To de-risk trying to solve one huge problem in a short, single project phase, as well as to align our efforts with other projects that are working on the public-facing application system, our team has prioritised a focus on building a product to support the ‘assessment and recommendation’ of applications, with our main users being planning officers and planning managers.

 ![The wider BoPS system](https://s3-eu-west-1.amazonaws.com/unboxed-web-image-uploader/c7dac65bc4608898c7af738ba05dcce7.png)